Republicans try to soften stance on abortion as 'abolitionists' go farther

 Republicans there rushed to pass a law designed to protect providers from legal consequences.

-T. Russell Hunter leads Abolitionists Rising, a group of activists that hosted last month's gathering Charlotte.
+T. Russell Hunter leads Abolitionists Rising, a group of activists that hosted last month's gathering in Charlotte.

 "Pro-lifers are scared to death of that [issue] because IVF has not been thought about," Hunter said in an interview with NPR.